Joseph9202/wavspa/README.md

 ## Citation

-If you find out work useful, please cite our paper at:
+If you find our work useful, please cite our paper at:

 ```
 @inproceedings{